 He can explain how the press thinks and acts in terms that make a real difference to the way a business behaves when it confronts the media.
-His training means your message is heard in the outside world.
+Available either online or face to face this training means your message is heard, understood and acted on.

 He has trained executives across the world of business, outlining the value of media relations as a powerful marketing tool and preparing them to exploit the power of the media.